CainanD/RefAV/README.md

 RefAV serves as the baseline for the 2025 Argoverse2 Scenario Mining Challenge.
 It utilizes an LLM to construct composable function calls from a set of hand-crafted atomic functions such as "turning" or "has_objects_in_front".
 Given a prompt, the LLM outputs a composable function that narrows down a set of bounding box track predictions to the set that best corresponds to the prompt.
 This method can be thought as equivalent to querying a SQL database.

+:rotating_light: Top performing teams can win cash prizes! :rotating_light:

+:1st_place_medal: 1st Place: $5,000

+:2nd_place_medal: 2nd Place: $3,000

+:3rd_place_medal: 3rd Place: $2,000

+To be eligible for prizes, teams must submit a technical report, open source their code, and provide instructions on how to reproduce their results.

 ### Installation

 Using [Conda](https://anaconda.org/anaconda/conda) is recommended for environment management